8tm/vst/README.md

 - German

 #### -p / --percent
-Description: Set validation percentage (1-99 percent) to change number of lines which will moved from training file to validation file.
+Description: Set validation percentage (1-99 percent) to change number of lines which will moved from training file to validation file.<br>
-Required: No
+Required: No<br>
-Default: 5%
+Default: 5%<br>

 #### -v / --verbose
 Description: Print information for user.<br>